2key/contracts/readmes/SetupDevEnv.md

   "infuraApiKey" : "<EMPTY_FOR_NOW>"
 }
 ```

 Make sure you have deployed contracts to local geth.
 Bear in mind every time you reset geth you should deploy contracts again.

-Reset flag has the same functionality as in truffle -> override previous deployment
+Reset flag has the same functionality as in truffle -> override previous deployment.
+You can deply using:
 ```angular2html
 yarn run deploy --migrate dev-local,plasma-azure --reset
 ```